znddzxx112/minids/README.md

 # minids

-it's a mini distributed system. it includes three parts which is apigateway,zookeeper,services
+it's a mini distributed system. it includes three parts which is apigateway,zookeeper,services.

 ## apigateway